sjb373/Policy-Convnets/README.md

 # Policy-Resnets
 Deep Residual neural net learns the policy function in OpenAI gym environments!
+Uses theano+lasagne.

-Work in progress.
-Can currently converge to a mean score of 10 in the pong envirnoment.
+Can get decent results in the few environments I tested it on(pong, breakout)